lzap/dejq/README.md

 * 2 - additional information from worker goroutines
 * 3 - heartbeat information

 *Error handling*: When a handler returns `nil`, job is marked as `failed` and no redelivery is performed.
-Dependant jobs will not be executed, until the failed job is manually rescheduled.
+Dependant jobs will be executed.
+Manual redelivery of failed jobs is possible.

 SQS implementation
 ------------------